IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - Sectors given lending priority are small finance groups like small enterprises,agriculture low-earning or less-privileged.
 - Willfully defaulting on loans may be prosecuted
 - Cash Reserve Ratio(CRR): Min 4.5% of Net demand and time liabilities(NDTL) have to kept as cash.
-- Statutory Liquidity Ratio(SLR): 18% pf NDTL in form of gold,cash or approved forms of securities have to kept always
+- Statutory Liquidity Ratio(SLR): 18% of NDTL in form of gold,cash or approved forms of securities have to kept always
-- Provisioning for NPAs
+- Provisioning for NPAs(Setting aside a certain percentage of a bank’s profits to cover losses from loans that may or have become NPA)
 - New Banking Licensing Norms

 #### Parent ecosystem Critical Directives:
 - Adhere to Payment & Settlements act
 - Regulation and supervision of Financial Market Infrastructure (FMI) like RTGS,SSS(Security Settlement Systems),CCIL(Clearing corporation of India Ltd).

 - Guidelines on regulation of payment aggregators and payment gateways:
 	- Payment aggregators and gateways to adopt newer technology
 	- Min Net worth criteria to be maintained or the business will be taken down.